UbuntuBudgie/eon-gtk-theme/README.md

 # Eon Themes

-Eon is a flat Material Design theme for GTK 3, GTK 2 and GNMOME Shell which supports GTK 3 and GTK 2 based desktop environments like Budgie, GNOME, Unity7, Pantheon, XFCE, MATE, etc.
+Eon is a flat Material Design theme for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like Budgie, GNOME, Unity7, Pantheon, XFCE, MATE, etc.

 Eon is designed primarily for the Budgie Desktop.